-General Conformity Rule: A means by which federal, state, tribal, and local governments work in air quality nonattainment or maintenance areas to ensure that federal actions conform to the initiatives established in the applicable state implementation plan or tribal implementation plan.
+General Conformity Rule: A means by which federal activities do not cause or contribute to new violations of national ambient air quality standards (NAAQS); actions do not worsen existing violations of the NAAQS; and attainment of the NAAQS is not delayed.
+Federal, state, tribal, and local governments work together within designated air quality nonattainment or maintenance areas to ensure that federal actions do not conflict with the applicable state implementation plan or tribal implementation plan.

 General plan: A planning document, usually at the city or county level, that encapsulates policies for land use and development over a specified period of time.
-A general plan may be supplemented by specific plans that address land use and development policies for specific portions of a planning jurisdiction, such as historic districts or areas slated for redevelopment.
+A general plan may be supplemented by specific plans that address land use and development policies for specific areas of a planning jurisdiction, such as historic districts or areas slated for redevelopment.